 -

 Model and engine independence.
-An agentic workflow is largely independent of the underlying LLM and the agentic engine.
-You shouldn't have to rewrite your workflows to move from Claude Code to Codex.
+An agentic workflow is largely independent of the underlying LLM and the coding agent.
+You shouldn’t have to rewrite your workflows to move from Claude Code to Codex.

 -